-This post of helpful car travel tips is brought to you by our guest writer and special needs consultant Dr. Melissa Liguori, Ed.
+These handy car trip tips are brought to you by our guest writer and special needs consultant Dr. Melissa Liguori, Ed.
 D.

 For many of us, the summer is the time for long car trips to the beach, visiting relatives and traveling for a relaxing vacation.
 However, these car rides with children, especially children with special needs can be a real challenge.
 Children often get bored, irritable, and restless which can mean a stressful start to your outing.
 Here are some tips to make your trip more successful!